Patient safety is one of our nation’s most pressing health care challenges.

 A key way you can assure your safety as a patient is to be an active member of your health care team.
 This means taking part in every discussion, activity and decision about your health care.

-The Medical Emergency Team (MET) of specially-trained clinicians is available to Westerly Hospital’s healthcare staff members to provide additional assistance and guidance anytime a staff member is concerned about a patient’s condition.
-MET is comprised of an Advanced Cardiac Life Support (ACLS) trained Critical Care Nurse, a Respiratory Therapist and a Nursing Supervisor.
+The Rapid Response Team of specially-trained clinicians is available to Westerly Hospital’s healthcare staff members to provide additional assistance and guidance anytime a staff member is concerned about a patient’s condition.
+The Rapid Response Team is comprised of an Advanced Cardiac Life Support (ACLS) trained Critical Care Nurse, a Respiratory Therapist and a Nursing Supervisor.

-The goals of the MET are to provide:
+The goals of the Rapid Response Team are to provide:

 - Early assessment, intervention and stabilization to prevent clinical deterioration.